 - Vaginosis and STDs are treated with antibiotics/antiparasitics.

 - Yeast infections are treated with antifungal medications.
 They are inserted into the vagina in the form of creams, ointments, or suppositories, or they are taken orally.
-You can buy these medications over the counter in different doses -- one-day, three-day, seven-day.
-However, if you've never been diagnosed with a yeast infection, see your doctor before taking any over-the-counter medication.
+If you've never been diagnosed with a yeast infection, see your doctor before taking any over-the-counter medication.

 - Menopause-related itching may be treated with estrogen cream, tablets, or a vaginal moisturizer.

 - Other types of itching and irritation respond to steroid creams or lotions, which reduce inflammation.
 A prescription-strength steroid cream can relieve the irritation of lichen sclerosis.